afids/afids-utils/README.md

 - `upstream`, referring to the `afids` repository
 - `origin`, your personal fork

-To the pull the latest change sfrom the code:
+To the pull the latest changes from the code:

 ```bash
 git checkout main